Create instances

 6. In the Instance info section, select the database version for your instance.
 To see the available versions, click the Database version menu.

-7. In the Instance ID field, enter an ID for your instance.
+7. In the Instance ID field of the Instance info pane, enter an ID for your instance.

 You do not need to include the project ID in the instance name.
 This is done automatically where appropriate (for example, in the log files).